centrifuge/documentation/docs/user/governance/governance-process/index.md

 | [CP32](https://github.com/centrifuge/cps/blob/main/cps/CP32.md)                               | Roadmap Proposals                         | Create a Roadmap Proposal to replace the previous one                                          |
 | [CP63](https://github.com/centrifuge/cps/blob/main/cps/CP63.md)                               | Pool Types                         | Creating processes around any of the three different pool types

 Components can have different governance processes, but what they all have in common is that they start with a post on the Forum and all CPs must be submitted to the [Centrifuge Proposals Repository](https://github.com/centrifuge/cps) on Github.
-Click on the link for a component above to see its correct process and template.
+Click on the link for a component above to see its correct process and template, including a standard header that is used in all forum posts.

 It is very important that a CP is submitted correctly.
 In the event of an incorrect format of a proposal, the process will need to be repeated.